mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 benefits, including:

-* the deployment process is simplified, especially in case of browser applications;
+* the deployment process is simplified, especially in case of browser applications, where new version is immediately available to users;
 * there are many frameworks and libraries available, multiple programming styles are supported like object-oriented or functional programming;
 * there is a wide choice of tools like linters, transpilers, build tools, editors and other utilities appreciated by developers;
-* over 250,000 open source packages are available in npm, the standard repository for Javascript code;
+* over 250,000 open source packages are available in npm, which is the standard repository for Javascript and other frontend code;
 * the applications are portable between platforms thanks to the projects like Electron[^01-web-electron] or Apache Cordova[^01-web-cordova];